huysentruitw/Aggregator/README.md

 Aggregator contains some fundamental base classes and interfaces for building a CQRS/ES based application.

-The library depends on [MediatR](https://github.com/jbogard/MediatR) for handling in-process commands and events.

 Supports .NET Core, .NET Standard, .NET Framework.

 ## Get it on NuGet